shalvah/ype/README.md

 # ype

-[Coming soon]
+**This project is still in its experimental stages.**

 TypeScript is cool, but it only gives you static type checking.
 Type errors can still slip into your code.
-Ype is designed to give you runtime type assertions in JavaScript, with minimal performance overhead.
+Ype is designed to give you runtime type assertions in JavaScript, with _minimal performance overhead_.

-You can use them anywhere you need to, but the major use case is in function arguments.
+You can use them anywhere you need to, but the major use case Ype was built for is in function arguments.

 Examples: